reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 Is it just a fluke of the random number generator that we observed Bob always winning?
 How would we know?
-Reach comes with an    [automatic verification](##guide-assert) engine that we can use to mathematically prove that this version will always result in the `{!reach} outcome` variable equalling `{!reach} 0`, which means Bob wins.
+Reach comes with an    [automatic verification](##guide-assert) engine that we can use to mathematically prove that this version will always result in the `{!rsh} outcome` variable equalling `{!rsh} 0`, which means Bob wins.
-We can instruct Reach to prove this theorem by adding these lines after computing the `{!reach} outcome`:
+We can instruct Reach to prove this theorem by adding these lines after computing the `{!rsh} outcome`:

 ```
 load: /examples/rps-4-attack/index.rsh